 What should marketing plans include?

-Marketing plans should include:
+In general, marketing plans should include:

 • A detailed analysis of the target market and customer segments.

-• Clear and achievable marketing objectives and goals.
+• Clear, achievable marketing objectives and goals.

 • Strategies and tactics for product promotion and distribution.